Part of the Speed audit

 What about AVIF?

 AVIF is a newer format based on the AV1 video codec.
 It can be 50% smaller than JPEG.
 Browser support is good (Chrome, Firefox, Safari 16.4+) and growing.
-Use it with a WebP or JPEG fallback via the picture element.
+Use it with a WebP or JPEG fallback via the picture tag.

 Will converting images change how they look?